 There are two basic approaches that can be used in preparing and presenting forecasts: developing one forecast based on one set of assumptions about what is believed to be the most likely outcome; or preparing various "scenarios" based on a combination of possible assumptions for revenues and expenditures.
 This forecast uses the "one set of assumptions" approach as being the most useful for policy-making purposes.
-However, it presents two "what ifs:"
+However, the financial model used in preparing this forecast can easily accommodate a broad range of other "what if" scenarios.